TELL CONGRESS TO STOP THE EARN IT ACT

 WE DON’T NEED TO EARN OUR RIGHT TO PRIVACY

-Lindsey Graham, William Barr, and other government officials routinely ignored the obvious dangers of their Orwellian surveillance schemes.
-They routinely lied and misled the public about their activities and their intentions.
 When half a million people participated in our previous campaign to stop the EARN IT Act, they made clear its danger as a piece of legislation roundly condemned by nearly every major LGBTQ+ organization in the US as well as human rights and security experts from around the world.
-Now these same senators are renewing efforts – albeit under a different administration – to make us earn our right to privacy and our right free speech online.
-But these rights don’t need to be earned; they are protected by the Constitution.
+Now lawmakers are renewing their efforts—albeit under a different administration—to make us earn our right to privacy and free speech online.
+But these rights don’t need to be earned: they are protected by the Constitution.

 ORGANIZING PARTNERS